qas-lab/PiersonREU/README.md

 # Automated Bug Report Prioritization in Large Open-Source Projects

 There are multiple automated approaches to bug triage, though many have proven less effective than the manual alternative.
-These approaches are convenient for the detection of duplicate bugs and assigning bugs to various triagers depending on their general problem topics.
-However, automated approaches tend to lack the ability to properly categorize bug priority from bug reports with accuracy.
-In this study, we approach the prior- itization dilemma through a novel approach to classify bugs into their appropriate categories using a multi-faceted technique using recent advancements in Natural Language Processing (NLP).
-To this aim, we analyze the natural language used within bug reports, using topic modeling and text classification, to properly prioritize bug reports.
+These approaches are convenient for detecting duplicate bugs and assigning bugs to various triagers depending on their general problem topics.
+However, automated approaches tend to lack the ability to categorize bug priority from bug reports accurately.
+In this study, we approach the prioritization dilemma through a novel approach to classify bugs into appropriate categories using a multi-faceted technique using recent advancements in Natural Language Processing (NLP).
+To this aim, we analyze the natural language used within bug reports, using topic modeling and text classification to prioritize bug reports properly.

 ## Installation

-For implementation, this approach uses Jupyter Notebooks and Python.
+This approach uses Jupyter Notebooks and Python for implementation.
 You can access these files in Jupyter Notebooks by git cloning the repository.

 ## Usage

 If you are planning to implement the entire process we used:

-1) InitialProcessing: Used to upload data
+1) InitialProcessing: To upload data.

 2) TopicModeling: Creating our topics using LDA with the dataset.

 3) TrainingClassifiers: We separated this folder into BERT and Naive Bayes depending on which text classifier you plan to use.
-Once you have your LDA topics, for each topic you train a text classifier using these codes.
+Once you have your LDA topics, you train a text classifier for each topic using these codes.

-4) Pipelines: Once you have your topics and text classifiers, the pipelines can be implemented accordingly.
-To test a dataset using this repository, you simply need the pipelines.
+4) Pipelines: Once you have your topics and text classifiers, you may implement the pipelines accordingly.
+To test a dataset using this repository, you must access the pipelines.
 To test your dataset with any of the three pipelines, make sure your priority levels are organized using label_map = {'P1': 1, 'P2': 2, 'P3': 3, 'P4': 4, 'P5': 5}.
-From there, it is easy to compare the results of the pipeline with the actual results.
+From there, it is easy to compare the pipeline and actual results.

-Note that you may have to adjust the file names within these codes if you are implementing this process from scratch.
+If implementing this process from scratch, you may have to adjust the file names within these codes.

-Examples and instructions for using your project.

 ## Credits